Red Tides and Domoic Acid Toxicity

 This condition is caused by harmful algal blooms, sometimes referred to as “red tides.”

-Domoic acid is produced by a type of algae called Pseudo-nitzschia australis.
+Domoic acid is produced during certain harmful algal bloom events by a type of algae called Pseudo-nitzschia australis.
 This neurotoxin accumulates in small fish, like sardines and anchovies, which are then eaten by sea lions in large quantities.

-Domoic acid primarily attacks the brain, causing lethargy, disorientation, seizures and, if not treated, eventually death.
+Domoic acid attacks the brain and the heart causing seizures and heart failure.
+If left untreated, it usually causes permanent brain damage.
 The toxin will naturally flush from an animal’s system over time, but sea lions repeatedly exposed to the toxin will suffer longer-lasting and more serious effects.

 If these animals come into our care before significant damage occurs, we are often able to help flush the toxin from their systems by giving them fluids.
 We also provide them with a fish source that is free of domoic acid.
 To control any seizures, our veterinarians give these patients anti-seizure medications that are also used in humans.